In my previous post that talks about SharePoint Framework Unit Tests - TypeScript, the Enzyme tests were not a part of it.

 **.test.tsxwith this content:

-Before configuring and executing the unit tests, it is necessary to install the Enzyme Framework packages, that allow to run the React unit tests:
+Before configuring and executing the unit tests, it is necessary to install the Enzyme Framework packages, that allow running the React unit tests:

 The versions of the packages are very important with a SPFx solution (v1.11.0)